I tried it. I tried the cat poop coffee.

 I Tasted Cat Poop Coffee.
-Here’s How It Went
+Here’s What Kopi Luwak Tastes Like.

-I tried the coffee with four family members – all coffee snobs.
+I tried the Civet cat coffee with four family members – all coffee snobs.
 We brewed up a Hario V60 and gave it a taste.

 At first, we tasted a smooth dark chocolate and earthy base flavor, paired with a gentle sweetness.
 It was very similar to other Southeast Asian coffee’s we’ve tried (Thailand, Laos) – pleasant and mild.